Mikejo5000/vsts-docs-pr/docs/work/customize/reference/transition-xml-element.md

 When you link a work item to a pull request (PR), you have the option to automatically complete those work items when you successfully complete the PR.

 > [!NOTE]
-> **Feature availability**: The **Complete linked work items after merging** option is available from VSTS only at this time.
+> **Feature availability**: The **Complete linked work items after merging** option is available from Azure Codex only at this time.
 It will become available with the release of TFS 2018 RTW.

 To learn more, see [Workflow states & state categories](../workflow-and-state-categories.md).